bryanwweber/bryanwweber.github.io/_posts/2014-08-24-how-i-set-up-a-cantera-development-environment-on-windows-7.md

 [here](http://blogs.msdn.com/b/vcblog/archive/2011/03/31/10148110.aspx) give the proper order to install everything.

-If you only have the SDK and its updated installed, Microsoft has not-so-helpfully removed a file that is necessary to build Cantera, called ammintrin.h.
+If you only have the SDK and its update installed, Microsoft has not-so-helpfully removed a file that is necessary to build Cantera, called `ammintrin.h`.
 There is a post [at The Mathworks][4] forum with a link to the file, and I'll also post it [here][5] for reference.
 Add this file to the `C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\include` directory, and it should be all set.
 If you have Visual Studio installed,